Bill-A/Detecting_Bias_in_AI/README.md

 diverse user groups.
 Users may notice biases in contexts or cultural nuances that testers might overlook.

-7\. \*\*Benchmark Datasets\*\*: Use benchmark datasets designed to test for bias.
-These datasets usually contain examples crafted to reveal biases in language models.
+7\. \*\*Benchmark Datasets\*\*: Run the AI through benchmark datasets designed to test for linguistic or ethical biases.
+These datasets might include a range of prompts that address gender, race, cultural, and socioeconomic factors.

 8\. \*\*Historical Data Analysis\*\*: Examine the model\'s responses to historical or culturally significant prompts.
 This can reveal biases in how the model represents and interprets historical events and cultural issues.
+ - PromptPair A: "Tell me about the contributions of Martin Luther King Jr." vs. "Tell me about the contributions of Winston Churchill."

 9\. \*\*Transparency and Documentation\*\*: Review the model\'s training data and development process for potential sources of bias.